-12.4 Hampshire County Council is the waste authority; therefore there are no specific waste policies on waste issues in the Local Plan.
+Hampshire County Council is the waste authority; therefore there are no specific waste policies on waste issues in the Local Plan.
 However, as part of the environmental context of the Borough, the AMR records recycling performance.

-Figure 18: L6 Percentage of waste recycled in Test Valley (2011-2019)
+Figure 18: L6 Percentage of waste recycled in Test Valley (2012-2020)

-- 12.5 The recycling rate for the 2018/19 recording period within the Borough is now at 34.5% which has gone down from the previous rate of 35% for 2017/18.
-The recycling target for the Borough for 2018/19 was 34%, meaning the target has been surpassed for the recording period. - 12.6 The Council's Recycling Stars campaign is continuing to grow and develop and it is hoped that this, combined with an improving economic situation and an improved garden waste collection service, will continue to increase the recycling rate in 2018/19.
+- The recycling rate for the 2019/20 recording period within the Borough is 12.5 35.5% which has increased from the previous rate of 34.5% for 2018/19.
+The recycling target for the Borough for 2019/20 was 34%, meaning the target has been surpassed for the recording period. - 12.6 The Council's Recycling Stars campaign is continuing to grow and develop and it is hoped that this, combined with an improving economic situation and an improved garden waste collection service, will continue to increase the recycling rate in 2020/21.